 That said, it’s worth noting that in some cases where there may be underlying issues such as PTSD, affirmations by themselves may not be effective.
 Affirmations are powerful, but if you’re struggling with trauma then you may benefit from seeing a therapist too.

-So How Do Positive Affirmations Work?
+So How Do Affirmations Work to Promote Positivity and Wellbeing?

 How can simply reciting what you would like to be, manifest that wish into actually being?
 It all comes down to the way the brain works, something called neuroplasticity, which not only provides some insight into how affirmations work, but also how to make them more effective.